Leavenworth, Washington: Geology

 During the Pleistocene and into the Holocene epochs, an alpine glacier originating from the southwest in the Mount Stuart range made its way to where the town is today.
-Leavenworth sits on the terminal moraine of that glacier.
-The residential parts of town display many glacial erratics that originated 20 miles up the Icicle Valley near Mount Stuart.

-About 19,000 years ago, a large rock slide dammed the Columbia River near Rock Island, just south of Wenatchee.
+Leavenworth sits on the terminal moraine of that glacier and has many glacial erratics that originated 20 miles up the Icicle Valley near Mount Stuart.
+Approximately 19,000 years before present, a large rock slide dammed the Columbia River near Rock Island, just south of Wenatchee.
 The temporary dam, in conjunction with one of the Lake Missoula floods, caused the water to flow back up the Wenatchee Valley, where it was stopped by the glacier at Leavenworth.
 As the leading edge of the glacier interacted with the flood, ice rafts formed carrying granite erratics from the Stuart batholith, which ended up in the town of Dryden about 15 miles down the valley from Leavenworth.
 As the glacier retreated, the south side of Leavenworth was a lake dammed up by the moraine.
-The bridge on the east side of town is a good vantage point to see where the Wenatchee River cuts through the moraine today.